- What you are looking for woodworking chisels?

 But if you plan on getting serious with your woodworking, then you can spring for the 11-piece Narex chisel set, which offers even more tool options with the bonus of a comfortable octagonal handle.
 You are going to have to carve your own case.

-Two Cherries chisel review
+Two Cherries woodworking set

-- High-quality woodworking chisel construction.
+- I like the superior quality woodworking chisel set construction.

 - Holds a sharp cutting edge for days, months, and years depending on usage and care.